jovsa/jovsa.github.io/_posts/2022-01-01-notes-the-system-of-objects.md

 these objects no longer have any value of their own, but merely a universal value as signs.
   * The always transcended presence of Nature.
 But at the same time the always denied presence of Nature makes the system into a system of disavowal.

+#### Addendum

+* Travel is a necessity and speed is a pleasure.
+* Movement is mearely the search for a response.
+Security founded on the sense of a world beyond or a world prior to this one is what nourishes car-induced euphoria, which has nothing of an active tonicity about it; rather, it is a passive satisfaction, albeit one accompanied by ever-changing scenery.
+* This 'dynamic euphoria' serves as an antithesis to the static joys of family life and immovable property, and opens a parenthesis in social reality.

 ## The non-functional system, or subjective discourse